 A. Private residential.

 (1) No private residential swimming pool shall be constructed or installed on any lot unless the lot contains a residence building.
-Pools and the fence surrounding it shall be located in side or rear yard area(s) only, and the water area of any pool shall be located no closer than the setback distance prescribed for accessory uses in the applicable zoning district as prescribed in this chapter.
+Pools and the fence surrounding it shall be located in side or rear yard area(s) only.

 (2) A private residential swimming pool area must be enclosed by a suitable fence with a positive, self-latching gate at least four feet.